 One of our wonderful 10 group members, Murray, died during week 5 of the Eco Coffin Project.
 His death was sudden, unexpected and so very sad for all who knew and loved him.
 Murray died of a heart attack, at home in the early hours.
 His partner Jan, who is also a group member of the Eco Coffin Project, was with him.

 It was all very serendipitous that during the project Murray had discussed, with his two daughters and Jan, what he wanted to happen when he died.
 Until that discussion they had not known.
 He wanted to be cremated and have his ashes scattered as close as possible to the farm land he grew up on that is now under water as a reservoir for Adelaide.
 Murray had also designed how he wanted his coffin to be decorated.
-He had even drawn out the design to scale on paper, sadly he never discussed with Jan what it all meant as we both thought we had plenty of time for that.
+He had even drawn out the design to scale on paper, sadly he never discussed his design fully with Jan “as we both thought we had plenty of time for that so I had to improvise in places”.

 Some of our group came together and worked with Jan to decorate Murray’s coffin as he had designed it.